-Coldcard always generates 24-word BIP39 seed phrases.
-It can also import 12, 18 and 24-word, unencrypted, BIP39 seed phrases that other wallets may have created.
+Coldcard always generates 24-word BIP39 seeds.
+It can also import 12, 18 and 24-word, BIP39 seeds that other wallets may have created.

 Use the USB port at the top of the Coldcard.
 You must provide a standard MicroUSB cable suitable for your computer.

-There is no need to use the USB port, except for power, during seed setup and when using the MicroSD card slot itself.
-We use the Coldcard with USB battery packs routinuely, although some battery packs do not correctly detect the Coldcard beause it uses very little power.
+There is no need to use the USB port (except for power) during seed setup and when using the MicroSD card slot itself.
+We use the Coldcard with USB battery packs routinely, although some battery packs do not correctly detect the Coldcard because it uses very little power.
 They may power down because it appears that nothing is connected.
 Most simple battery packs and wall chargers are fine.

 PSBT is an emerging standard for "Partially Signed Bitcoin Transactions" and is described by BIP 174.